 It is meant to clean objects – like clothes, the kitchen, bathrooms, cars, etc.

 Lemon Essential Oil

 Lemon oil is your natural cleaning best friend!
 It is known for how well it releases and loosens stuck on particles.
 Not to mention its lovely, fresh scent.
 I use it all over the house – when the kids put stickers on the walls, I’ll use a drop of it on a sticker and wipe it off with a paper towel or washcloth.
 It’ll add it to my sponge when wiping down door jams that have sticky finger prints all over them.

-Pour the warm to hot water in a bowl and add the salt.
-Stir to dissolve.
-Add the rest of the ingredients and stir until it all thickens.
+Pour the water into a bowl and add the salt.
+Stir until the salt dissolves.
+Add the soap and stir until it thickens.
+Add the vinegar and lemon essential oil or lemon juice and stir well.
 Transfer to a 16 oz. spray bottle.
-Use on stovetops, in ovens, grills, cars and anything that needs a good scrub and clean!

 The salt helps the solution to be thicker – it creates a gel.
 If you’d like the spray to thinner, omit the salt.